Review by S J Holetz

 Speaking of which, props to the

-El Corazon staff for the most efficient line handling I've yet seen at
+El Corazon staff for the most efficient line handling I've

 this